operating-agreementsred-flagspartnership-taxsafe-harbor

 3. Why Is It a Red Flag If Your CPA Has Never Read the Operating Agreement?

 The operating agreement is the source document that drives every income allocation, loss allocation, liability allocation, distribution treatment, and K-1 in the partnership.
-A CPA who prepares a partnership return without reading the agreement is guessing -- and roughly 50-60% of partnership returns we inherit are wrong for exactly this reason.
+Your CPA needs a copy to prepare the return correctly.

-Send your CPA a copy of the current, fully executed operating agreement and all amendments.
-Do this before the first return is filed, and again whenever the agreement is amended.
-If your CPA doesn't ask for it, that should concern you.
-I wrote about this disconnect in What Your Attorney Doesn't Tell You About Operating Agreements.
+Send your CPA a copy before the first return is filed, and again whenever the agreement is amended.
+I wrote more about the coordination between attorneys and CPAs in What Your Attorney Doesn't Tell You About Operating Agreements.

 What About the Other Seven Red Flags?

-These three barely scratch the surface.
-The full list covers profits interest safe harbor language, S-Corp contamination, minimum gain provisions, unreimbursed partner expenses, preferred return traps, offering memorandum mismatches, and capital account maintenance failures.
-Each one has the same potential to blow up a return or trigger an audit.
+These three are just the starting point.
+The full list covers profits interest safe harbor language, S-Corp classification, minimum gain provisions, unreimbursed partner expenses, preferred return classification, offering memorandum alignment, and capital account maintenance.
+Each one is worth reviewing in the context of your specific deal.

 None of these red flags require a complete rewrite of your operating agreement.
 Most can be fixed with a targeted amendment.
 But you have to know they exist first.
 The $47 OA Tax Checklist Bundle includes all ten red flags with the specific language to look for in your agreement, why each one creates risk, and exactly how to fix it.
 It is the same framework I use when reviewing agreements for clients.